 Our hinged shower doors open both 90° inwards and outwards like a swinging door, swinging on wall-mounted or glass-to-glass hinges.
 They offer a clean, modern look with a near full-width access to the shower enclosure.
 Hinged doors are ideal for alcove showers, corner setups, or three-sided enclosures where you have enough clearance in front of the shower.
 Our hinges are self closing at around 15°, designed so they close tightly inline without the need for magnetic seals.

-Because the door opens outward, you’ll need to make sure there’s space in your bathroom layout to allow for that movement — particularly in smaller rooms or if there's furniture nearby.
-Hinged doors are often favoured for their simplicity, solid feel, and minimal visual framing.
-They also tend to be easier to clean, with fewer moving parts.
+If you need the door to open outwards then you’ll need to make sure there’s space in your bathroom layout to allow for that movement, particularly in smaller rooms or if there's an obstacle nearby such as a protruding bathroom radiator.
+Hinged doors are often favoured for their simplicity, solid feel, and minimal visual framing, with fewer moving parts.

 What is a Bifold Shower Door?